gjmcn/zap/docs/contents-md/use.md

 * `--map` is the only option that can be combined with `--all`.

 * `--compile`, `--map`, `--nodes`, `--print`, `--tokens` and `--proc` can be combined.

-* In the Zap REPL, executing e.g. `x = 5` will create a local variable inside an IIFE, so `x` will not be visible to subsequent commands.
-Instead, use `global :x = 5` to create a global variable.

 * All file actions are synchronous.